What is the recommended SaaS stack for SMBs?

 An office suite is one of the core elements of a business SaaS stack.
 Office packages will usually be linked closely to the same supplier’s online storage offering, so it makes sense to choose items that work together seamlessly.

 There are various storage software choices, and many of them are free up to a certain volume of data.
 Popular choices include Google Drive, One Drive, Dropbox and Box.
 Using cloud storage ensures that company data is readily available, and there is the option to encrypt files to protect sensitive data.

 Businesses increasingly have people working in more than one location, making it essential for them to be able to communicate effectively.
 One of the most popular SaaS offerings here is Slack.
 The program can be run in a browser or via an installed app.
 It offers a real-time chat session as well as the ability to share documents, images and more.

 It supports the creation of teams as well so it can be used by multiple parts of the business, each with its own data stream but accessible separately too.

 If you want to communicate outside of your organisation, there are further options, including Skype and Google Hangouts, plus tools such as Zoom that create virtual meetings.

 Your choice of business tool is going to depend on your industry sector.
 However, some of the more general-purpose options are suitable for many types of business.
 One of the best known is Zoho One, offering a full suite of tools from communication to more specialised areas such as CRM.

-For financial tools, there is a wide range of SaaS applications, including full-function accounting software from Xero through to specialised SaaS expense management solutions such as those provided by Soldo, enabling real-time expense capture and administration, detailed expense control through prepaid cards and extensive reporting and accounting system integration.
+For financial tools, there is a wide range of SaaS applications, including full-function accounting software from Xero through to specialised SaaS expense management solutions such as those provided by Soldo, enabling real-time expense capture and administration, detailed expense control through prepaid cards or virtual cards and extensive reporting and accounting system integration.